 What is meant by monitoring?

-Monitoring, by textbook definition, is the process of collecting, analyzing, and using information to track a program’s progress toward reaching its objectives and to guide management decisions.
+By textbook definition, monitoring is the process of collecting, analyzing, and using information to track a program’s progress toward reaching its objectives and to guide management decisions.
 Monitoring focuses on watching specific metrics.
 Logging provides additional data but is typically viewed in isolation of a broader system context.

 What is meant by observability?